karimi81/K1-repo/README.md

 # K1-repo
-This the fist readme file I created in the github
+This the first readme file I created in the github